pwittchen/coding-beats/README.md

 # coding-beats 🎛️

-Repo containing experiments with musical coding with [strudel.cc](https://strudel.cc).
+Repo containing experiments with musical coding via [strudel.cc](https://strudel.cc).

 Each `*.strudel.js` file is a self-contained Strudel pattern.
 The `.js` extension is only there for editor syntax highlighting — these files are not run by Node.